 “Karen Smith, a real estate agent originally from Iowa, moved to the Las Vegas Valley in 2002, drawn in by its 24-hour action, unbeatable buffets, and the panoramic views of mountain peaks enveloping beautiful desert landscape.
 However, it was the suburbs – chock full of community spirit – that inspired her to help first-time buyers accomplish their goals of homeownership.
 When not working with clients, Karen volunteers her time to the Las Vegas Rescue Mission and donates 15% of her commissions to the local women’s shelter.”

 Before your website visitor reads the words on your page, their eye is drawn to your image.
 Although smartphones have off-the-hook cameras with high-tech lighting, focusing, and editing capabilities, they don’t have the skill of a professional photographer who knows how to pose you for headshots and retouch your images with cutting-edge editing software.

 Research photographers in your area.
 View their portfolio as each artist is different.
 Read ratings and reviews online, and then reach out to that photographer for tips and tricks for how to prepare for your photoshoot.

 Ask for multiple images so you have a variety to choose from.
 Select an image that looks like you currently look, and that’s warm, friendly, and inviting.

-If you love more than one of your photographs, safe a few for future profile updates with fresh pics.
+If you love more than one of your photographs, save a few for future profile updated with fresh pics.